Hi Madelyn!

 Hi Ana!

-One way to gain an idea of relative shrinkage (which is more important to know with yarns that are more different from each other than these) is to bundle some lengths of each yarn and tie each bundle with knots at both ends (I usually also make a tie in the middle).
-Then I measure the lengths of the bundles and wash them the way I would like to wash the final product.
-I measure both when they are dry and compare the wet-finished length with the original length to determine the percent of shrinkage to expect.
+Relative shrinkage is important to know for yarns, especially for those that are more different from each other than cotton and acrylic.
+One way to gain an idea of relative shrinkage is to bundle some lengths of each yarn and tie each bundle with knots at both ends (I usually also make a tie in the middle).
+Measure the lengths of the bundles, wash them the way you plan to wash the final product, and measure them again when they’re dry.
+Compare the wet-finished lengths with the original lengths to determine the percent of shrinkage to expect from each fiber.

-One way to minimize problems with two different yarns is to mix them in both warp and weft, and mix them frequently.
-If you alternate an acrylic with a cotton, one-and-one, for example, the yarns help each other reach a kind of compromise in the amount of shrinkage.
-Sometimes, if one shrinks a lot more than the other, the resulting effect is an added, but pleasing, texture.
+Here’s another approach to minimize problems when weaving with two different yarns—mix them thoroughly in both warp and weft.
+If you alternate one end of acrylic with one of cotton, for example, the yarns help each other reach a kind of compromise in the amount of shrinkage.
+Sometimes if one shrinks a lot more than the other, the resulting effect is an added but pleasing texture.

-In any case, I think you can mix acrylic and cotton without much worry.
+In any case, I think you can mix acrylic and cotton without much worry, regardless of which goes in the warp and which in the weft.

 —Madelyn